 Adhafera and its southern neighbour Algieba can be used to find a relatively bright group of galaxies.
 Hickson 44 (HCG 44) is a compact group consisting of four galaxies – NGC 3185 (mag.
 12.17), NGC 3187 (mag.
 12.77), NGC 3190 (mag.
 11.1), and NGC 3193 (mag.
 10.81) – that appear about halfway between Algieba and Adhafera.
 The group lies approximately 80 million light years away.
 The brighter NGC 3193 and NGC 3190 are unbarred spiral galaxies, while NGC 3185 and NGC 3187 have a barred spiral structure.
 NGC 3190 hosted two supernovae observed in 2002.

 Adhafera is located in the constellation Leo.
 Leo is the 12th largest constellation in the sky and fifth largest northern constellation, stretching across an area of 947 square degrees.
 Like other constellations in the zodiac family, it was first catalogued by the Greek astronomer Ptolemy in his Almagest in the 2nd century CE and is considered one of the 48 Greek constellations.
-It represents the Nemean lion killed by Heracles in Greek mythology.
+It represents the Nemean lion, associated with the myth of Heracles.